Battle of the Atlantic: Background

 Following the use of unrestricted submarine warfare by Germany in the First World War, countries tried to limit or abolish submarines.
 The effort failed.
 Instead, the London Naval Treaty required submarines to abide by "cruiser rules", which demanded they surface, search and place ship crews in "a place of safety" (for which lifeboats did not qualify, except under particular circumstances) before sinking them, unless the ship in question showed "persistent refusal to stop...or active resistance to visit or search".
 These regulations did not prohibit arming merchantmen, but doing so, or having them report contact with submarines (or raiders), made them de facto naval auxiliaries and removed the protection of the cruiser rules.

 The Treaty of Versailles forbade the Germans to operate U-boats and reduced the German surface fleet to a few obsolete ships.
-When three of these obsolete ships had to be replaced, the Germans opted to construct the Deutschland-class of panzerschiffe (armoured ships) or "pocket battleships" as they were nicknamed by foreign navies.
+When three of these obsolete ships were due to be replaced, the Germans opted to construct the Deutschland-class of Panzerschiffe; or pocket battleships as they were nicknamed by foreign navies.
 These ships were designed for commerce raiding on distant seas, to operate as a raider hunting for independently sailing ships, and to avoid combat with superior forces.